Using bullet points helps you keep your cover letter concise while drawing attention to your most valuable skills, experiences, and accomplishments.

-Below, weโll cover when it makes sense to use bullet points, how to format them effectively, and provide an example and some extra resources to help you land your next job.
+Below, we’ll cover when it makes sense to use bullet points, how to format them effectively, and provide an example and some extra resources to help you land your next job.

-Adding bullet points to your cover letter makes it easier to skim and more likely that hiring managers will catch the key points youโre trying to convey.
+Adding bullet points to your cover letter makes it easier to skim and more likely that hiring managers will catch the key points you’re trying to convey.

 Geoff Scott, Certified Professional Resume Writer (CPRW)

-If you want to put bullet points in your cover letter, follow these four strategies to make sure each one adds real value:
+If you want to put bullet points in your cover letter, follow these strategies to make sure each one adds real value:

-1. Make your bullet points targeted to the job
+Tailor your bullet points to the job

-The most effective cover letter bullet points connect your past accomplishments directly to the requirements listed in the job posting.
+Connect your past accomplishments directly to the requirements listed in the job posting.

-Unlike your resume bullet points, which stand alone as short achievement statements, your cover letter should frame those achievements in the context of the role youโre applying for.
-This way, youโll show the hiring manager why your experience matters for their team and how your results align with the employerโs needs.
+Unlike your resume bullet points, which stand alone as short achievement statements, your cover letter should frame those achievements in the context of the role you’re applying for.
+This way, you’ll show the hiring manager why your experience matters for their team and how your results align with the employer’s needs.

 For example, if a software engineering role emphasizes Agile development, database management, and custom application design, you could write something like this: